Johanna Rasmussen

 Johanna Maria Baltensperger Rasmussen (born 2 July 1983) is a Danish football manager and former professional footballer who played for the Denmark women's national football team.
 Rasmussen has served as the assistant manager for Denmark since 2021.

-Ramussen last played for Linköpings FC in the Damallsvenskan.
+Rasmussen last played for Linköpings FC in the Damallsvenskan.
 She was nominated for the Denmark Women's Player of the Year award in 2008.
 She played as a forward and wore the number 13 shirt for Denmark.

 Club career

 In February 2002 Rasmussen was reported to be joining Texas Tech University on a soccer scholarship.
 Instead she moved to Fortuna Hjørring in summer 2002.

 Rasmussen represented Fortuna Hjørring in both legs of the 2003 UEFA Women's Cup Final, a 1–7 aggregate defeat to Umeå IK of Sweden.
 After 125 appearances for Fortuna, Rasmussen signed a contract with Umeå IK ahead of the Swedish 2008 season.

 In 2010 Rasmussen followed Umeå teammates Ramona Bachmann and Mami Yamaguchi to the American Women's Professional Soccer (WPS) league, playing the 2010 season with Atlanta Beat who finished last.
 She began the following campaign with magicJack, but after scoring once in eight appearances negotiated a release from her contract to return to Europe.

 She signed with Kristianstads DFF in August 2011.
 Rasmussen moved to league champions Linköpings FC ahead of the 2017 season, but suffered a serious knee injury shortly afterwards.